MSc by Research in Psychiatry

 The department is developing closer links with the Cairns Library whose staff will be providing an introductory and some further training sessions for all members of the department during the academic year.
 The librarians are able to give individual help.
 You will need to register with the Cairns Library (laboratories, testing rooms and scanning facilities).

-Oxford University Computing Services (OUCS) provides and support email accounts, network connections and internet access facilities.
-OUCS also runs a range of courses which may be helpful for your research, including general use of computers and various statistical and word processing packages.
+IT Services provides and support email accounts, network connections and internet access facilities.
+IT Services also runs a range of courses which may be helpful for your research, including general use of computers and various statistical and word processing packages.

 Annual Course fees